 There are no set rules on who will automatically get custody of the children.
+This means that gender is not factored into the decision and the mother is not automatically favored when it comes to obtaining custody.
 There are statutory factors that the court must consider in awarding parenting time and decision making authority to parents.

 - A child’s preferences, if they are old enough to make a decision, and the preferences of each parent.

 - A child’s adjustments to a new community, school, and home life.

 - Parents’ ability to share responsibility and maintain positive communication/relationships.

 - The location of parents / guardians in relation to one another, as this can impact parenting time.

 - The nature of the relationships between a child and each parent, as well as other relatives or individuals who the child may come into contact with regularly.

 - The history of parents’ involvement in child’s life and indications of their ability to provide support and a positive home, and meet commitments.

 In Colorado, there is no set age (prior to the age of 18) for when a child can decide which parent to live with.
 As a child gets older and more mature, he or she may have more input on which parent they'll live with, and what parenting time with the other parent will be.
 However, the widely held belief that a child over the age of twelve gets to decide custody issues is a harmful myth.
 No minor child has an absolute say and the idea that they do can be harmful as forcing a child to make a choice can be seen as alienating the child from a parent.